telerik/maui-docs/controls/listview/listview-getting-started.md

 >	* **Do not** place the RadListVew inside a `ScrollView`
 >	* **Do not** set the RadListVew to a Grid `RowDefinition Height="Auto"`
 >
-> For additional information and solutions for these layouts, please check the [Controls are not Apppearing]({%slug controls-are-not-appearing%}) article.

 ## 4. Populating RadListView with data